 COVID 19 – supporting autistic learners during blended learning and lockdown 2021

 Early learning centres and schools across Scotland are supporting autistic learners and their families during these extremly challenging times.
-From the 11th January learners will be accessing blended learning at home or within a hub/school if they are identified as vulnerable or the child of a keyworker.

 This page has a range of information and guidance to support learners, families and practitioners transition back to educational establishments.